littlektframework/littlekt/README.md

 kotlin {
     jvm {
-        compilations.all {
-            kotlinOptions.jvmTarget = "21" // littlekt targets jvm 21 so we must target at least 21
+        compilerOptions { jvmTarget = JvmTarget.JVM_22 }
     }
 }
-}

-val littleKtVersion = "0.10.2" // get the latest release at the top val kotlinCoroutinesVersion = "1.9.0" // or whatever version you are using
+val littleKtVersion = "0.11.0" // get the latest release at the top val kotlinCoroutinesVersion = "1.9.0" // or whatever version you are using

 sourceSets {